 Additions cannot be added to the State and Vel Phillips sides of the building.
 The Journal's own 1961 addition on the east does not allow for more additions there.
-The south elevation faced a vacated alley and skywalks connect it with the Sentinel Building leaving no room for an addition.
+The south elevation faced a vacated alley and skywalks connect it with the Sentinel Building leaving no room for an addition behind the original 1924 portion of the building.
+An addition to the south portion of 1961 addition could be considered by the commission.
 Small scale extensions related to accessibility or other forms of access may be considered.
 The roof may not be removed or reconfigured to allow for additional stories.
 Should a small addition be contemplated, such as a penthouse, approval shall be based upon its compatibility with the primary building in terms of visibility, window proportion and placement, building height, roof configuration, scale, design, color, material and setbacks from the parapet walls and materials.
-Additions must be smaller than the original building and not obscure the historic building.
+Additions must be smaller than the original building and not obscure or loom over or engulf the historic building.